·

 P

-– We also mounted on the bike a pair of special Continental tyres to increase
+– We also mounted on the bike a pair of special Continental tyres to

 the stability.